-This is our local T. ciliolatum v. discolor (circle) hanging out as it has for years.
-This local variety has never crowded out other species.
-The potential "problem" with the non-local T. ciliolatum v. ciliolatum arose simply by observing its behavior well before I knew it had never been seen in this area before.
+I had noticed a potential "problem" with the non-local T. ciliolatum v. ciliolatum simply by observing its behavior well before I knew it had never been seen in this area before.
 Initially, I was hoping it could compete effectively with the grasses which were crowding out clovers because of the lack of fire.
 Well, it competed all right, to the exclusion of the grasses and was spreading everywhere rapidly!
 So I had to cull it until I knew more.
 This business of 'knowing how to get along,' insofar as "native" plants are concerned, is more important than one might suspect.
-In several instances, my personal and subjective intuition based upon observations of the behavior of questionably native plants in and among indisputably native plants has been shown to be correct despite supposedly authoritative documentation to the contrary, some of which was later proven to be wrong (particularly the case of C. hirsuta).
+In several instances, my personal and subjective intuition based upon observations of the behavior of questionably native plants in and among indisputably native plants has been shown to be correct.
+This is despite supposedly authoritative documentation to the contrary, some of which was later proven to be wrong (particularly the case of C. hirsuta).
 Nor am I alone among experts in the field in possessing these opinions.
 Effectively, one wonders if there is something about a complex native system humans may have developed that speaks to human intuition before it can be resolved explicitly.
-Yet urban people prefer monoculture lawns and patchy yard landscapes to confusing textures of multiple species.
-Yet in some respects so did the Indians who grew proto-agricultural 'patches' here!
+Yet urban people also prefer monoculture lawns and patchy yard landscapes to confusing textures of multiple species.
+So in that respect did the Indians who grew proto-agricultural 'patches' here!
 Nor do we have any idea how they maintained an array of monoculture patches far from home in a landscape that was otherwise wildly diverse!!!
 So the limits of ambiguity are not the only problem with "native."